VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 There is only one input file in this example.
 You can specify multiple files in VW.

-## Vowpal Wabbit diagnostic header
+## Vowpal Wabbit intermediate learner result

 Next, VW shows you some diagnostic information in the header.